Just Add Tubes - High End Headphone Battle Part 2

 - Viva Egoista 845 tube amplifier 12,000 CHF

-Of course we didn’t miss the opportunity to strengthen ourselves with coffee and fine patisserie before the "hard work" of a listening session and to exchange news.
+Of course, we didn't miss the opportunity to fortify ourselves with coffee and fine pastries and to exchange news before the "hard work" of a listening session.

-The Viva used our coffee break to warm up.
+The Viva took advantage of our coffee break to warm up.

-Hot would be the more correct term, because the gigantic tubes of the Egoista produce more waste heat than a Ferrari on the racetrack.
+Hot would probably be the more accurate term, because the Egoista's gigantic pipes probably produce more waste heat than a Ferrari on the racetrack.

-Concerns about the expected electricity bill were raised, and after a while the regulators could not be used barely touch the much-used volume control.
-Well, if you want great sound, you obviously have to suffer.
+Concerns about the expected electricity bill were raised, and after a while, the controls, especially the much-used volume knob, became almost impossible to touch.
+Well, apparently, if you want great sound, you have to suffer.

-After the session there was another exchange and we agreed again.
+After the session, there was another exchange and again we agreed.

 Abyss 1266

-- Voices and middle section more natural and less artificial and sterile
+- Voices and middle part more natural and less artificial and sterile

-- Smoothes the entire frequency spectrum, resulting in a more relaxed sound
+- Smoothing the entire frequency spectrum, resulting in a more relaxed sound

-- This also leads to a slight loss of detail and a small "veil"
+- This also results in a slight loss of detail and a small "veil"

 Valkyria